 When knots recombine, their knot amplitudes recombine to the weighted average amplitude.

 We can define a quantum amplitude that is based on the knot amplitude.
 The quantum amplitude is additive at recombination.
-(For derivation of the Born rule of quantum probability, please see the presentations.)
+(For derivation of the Born rule of quantum probability, please see the papers.)

 Quantum Path Integral